 Arundinaria funghomii: Thin, straight canes of this running bamboo grow close together and with lots of leaves, making it an ideal hedge or screen.
 Native to China, some authors classify this bamboo as Pseudosasa cantorii.
 Grows 20-30 feet tall with 1-inch culms.
 Cold hardy down to about 0º F.

 Bambusa malingensis ‘Seabreeze’: This popular species from Southern China is great in a variety of conditions.
 As the name suggests, it’s very tolerant of winds and salty air by the seaside.
-Its tight clumping habit and lateral branches also make for a dense and fast-growing privacy hedge, often growing up 30 feet tall or more.
+Its tight clumping habit and lateral branches also make for a dense and fast-growing privacy hedge, often growing up to 30 feet tall or more.
 Seabreeze also happens to be one of the more drought-tolerant bamboo species.
 But like most varieties of Bambusa, it’s not especially cold-hardy.
 Temperatures below 20º F will usually result in frost damage.

 Bambusa multiplex, or Hedge bamboo: Ideally suited for privacy screens, as the name would suggest with 10-20 foot upright poles.
 This species has also a number of cultivars, including ‘Golden Goddess’, a very popular ornamental for its manageable size and greater hardiness.
 They only grow about 10 feet tall, with half-inch culms, cold hardy to 15-20º F. Not to be confused with Phyllostachys aurea, also called Golden Bamboo.
 Another subspecies, ‘Alphonse Karr’, is among the most highly sought after of all ornamental bamboos.
 Distinctive green stripes on bright yellow culms give this variety a stunning appearance (see image below).
 Healthy plants can get 20-30 feet tall, with 1.5-2 inch canes.
 Tolerates temperates as low as 15-20º F.